 I must confess to you…usually when the subject turns to prophecy and future events, I tend to get a little bored.
 It’s not that I have no concern, it’s just that I have found that people who are really into the study of prophecy tend to be like Republicans and Democrats, conservative and liberals, or Keynesian and Smith economists.
 They are dead set in their opinions, and to them, every scripture of prophecy is crystal clear in its meaning and there is neither negotiation nor compromise.
 My personal contention (and of course I won’t compromise, either) is that there is very little that is crystal clear in politics or economics…and especially prophecy.
 An additional reason I tend to breeze through prophecy is that I feel if a person maintains an active relationship with God, He has promised He will see us though every problem.
 So whatever may come in the future, He has already said, “I am with you always, even to the end of the earth.”

-Rev. Ervin Baxter is a renown student of prophecy.
-Rev. Baxter has delved into Revelation for the better part of forty years and has developed a tremendous following because of his astute analyses of the events of biblical prophecy.
-He is analytical, thorough, articulate, and makes his presentations in a manner that grabs your attention and yet drives home the primary point that our first priority as living souls is to insure that we have a relationship with God.
+Rev. Ervin Baxter was a renown student of prophecy.
+Rev. Baxter delved into Revelation for the better part of forty years and developed a tremendous following because of his astute analyses of the events of biblical prophecy.
+He was analytical, thorough, articulate, and made his presentations in a manner that grabbed your attention and yet drove home the primary point that our first priority as living souls is to insure that we have a relationship with God.
 Not just a knowledge or awareness, but a true personal communion with the Almighty.

-Rev. Baxter has visited our church before, so his was a somewhat familiar face as he approached the pulpit.
-Especially since I subscribe to his weekly on line newsletter where he gives analyses of current news which are a lot more astute that some I hear on CNN and FOX.
+Rev. Baxter had visited our church before, so his was a somewhat familiar face as he approached the pulpit.
+Especially since I subscribed to his weekly on-line newsletter where he gave analyses of current news which were a lot more astute that some I heard on CNN and FOX.
 Quickly getting into the subject at hand, the Seven Trumpets, he began to offer evidence that perhaps the seven trumpets as described in Revelations would not occur in rapid succession at the endtime, but perhaps had already begun, starting with the first trumpet prophesying the events of the First World War, and the second trumpet describing the Second World War.
 I thought these were pretty novel ideals, but he was able to offer some backup evidence, such as the second trumpet describing a conflict where one-third of the ships were sunk.
 Coincidentally, in WWII, out of over 100,000 ships from all the nations involved in the conflict, almost exactly one-third were sunk in combat.
 Interesting, I thought.
 But it was the third trumpet which caught my attention in earnest.

 Revelation 8: 10…”And the third angel sounded, and there fell a great star from Heaven, burning as it were a lamp, and it fell upon a third part of the rivers and upon the fountain of waters.
 And the name of the star is called Wormwood: and the third part of the waters became wormwood, and many men died from the waters because they were made bitter.”
 Brother Baxter then made the statement, “In the Russian language ‘chernobyl’ means ‘wormwood.’”
 This scripture, he said, was describing the nuclear disaster which occurred in Chernobyl, Ukraine, in 1986.
-At that time the Union of Soviet Socialist Republics (Russia) was the dominant power and our Cold War enemy and was the controlling force in the area which is now independent Ukraine.
+At that time the Union of Soviet Socialist Republics (Russia) was a dominant power, our Cold War enemy, and the controlling force in the area which is now independent Ukraine.

 On that day in 1986, a titanic explosion ripped through the Number Four reactor of the Chernobyl Nuclear Plant, blowing a 100 ton roof completely off and sending radioactive debris over a mile into the air and instantly contaminating everything within a thirty mile radius, including the city of Chernobyl.
 The Soviet Union, with its security paranoia, did not announce the disaster to the world until the contamination began to drift over Europe.
 Hundreds of thousands of people were evacuated from the Chernobyl area, but death and sickness from radiation prevailed.
 The Soviets dubbed the area the “Zone of Alienation,” sealing the area off from anyone except those who were required to attempt the cleanup, thus sealing their own fates to radiation sickness.

-That afternoon I spent time on my computer trying to find the connection, and I was successful.
-“Chernobyl” is the Russian word for artemesia vulgaris, which refers to a plant which grows to a height of 3-4 feet in the area of Chernobyl.
+That afternoon I spent time on my computer trying to find the connection.
+I discovered “chernobyl” is the Russian word for artemisia vulgaris, which refers to a plant which grows to a height of 3-4 feet in the area of Chernobyl.
 In English the plant is known as mugwort or “common wormwood.”
-Prior to 1986 both Russian and Ukranian dictionaries included wormwood as a secondary definition for chernobyl, but since that year, coincidentally the year of the disaster, the secondary definition of wormwood for chernobyl has been expunged from Russian and Ukrainian dictionaries.
-Additionally, Revelation refers to a star falling from the sky.
+Prior to 1986 both Russian and Ukrainian dictionaries included "wormwood" as a secondary definition for chernobyl, but since that year, coincidentally the year of the disaster, the secondary definition of wormwood for chernobyl has been expunged from Russian and Ukrainian dictionaries.
+Additionally, the book of Revelation refers to a star falling from the sky.
 The Greek word for star also refers to “strewn over the sky” as in radiating.
 Could what John described as a star actually been a radiating explosion?